rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

 customers.
 If you share an image with such a customer, the sharing will occur without error from your perspective.
 If the customer you are sharing an image with doesn't have cloud services in ORD, they will not see the image and won't be able to boot a server from the image.
-The customer can open a support ticket to request ORD region access.
+The customer can resolve this issue by opening a support ticket to request ORD region access.

 A customer can tell if they don't have access to the ORD region by looking in the Control Panel - it won't show up as an option in the